 It can help us to understand risks and make decisions about certain treatments.

-Some research even shows a lower risk of death in men receiving testosterone therapy compared with those not receiving therapy.
-A large 2016 study following more than 1,000 men for three years found that testosterone therapy did not increase the risk of cardiovascular events”
+A study by Muraleedharan et al. (2013) even shows a lower risk of death in men receiving testosterone therapy compared with those not receiving therapy.

 In contrast, men at greater risk for heart problems who underwent TRT actually had a lower rate of heart attacks than similar men who did not receive this treatment.”

-How does testosterone replacement therapy reduce these risks?
+How does testosterone replacement therapy affect these risks?

 Low endogenous (naturally produced) testosterone levels have been shown to be associated with higher rates of all-cause and cardiovascular-related deaths in men.